greg-randall/townnews/README.md

 ## Workflow

 1.  **Collect**: `collect_news.py` reads a list of domains from `townnews.txt` and scrapes the latest articles from their JSON search feeds.
 The raw JSON data is saved in the `raw_news_data/` directory, organized by date and timestamp.
+A summary of the collection is saved as `_collection_summary.json` in the timestamped directory.
+This script uses `nodriver_helper.py` to manage the headless browser.
 2.  **Normalize**: `normalize_news.py` processes the raw data, cleans it, converts HTML content to Markdown, and standardizes the data structure.
-The final normalized JSON files are saved in the `../normalized_news/` directory.
+Each article is saved as a separate JSON file in the `../normalized_news/` directory, under a subdirectory for the source domain.
+A summary of the normalization process is saved as `_normalization_summary.json` inside each timestamped directory within `raw_news_data/`.

 ## Prerequisites